Sensex, Nifty hit day's low; breadth negative

-Sellers outnumbered buyers.
-On the BSE, 1,210 shares rose and 1,662 shares fell.
-A total of 155 shares were unchanged.
-In Nifty 50 index, 21 stocks advanced while 29 stocks declined.
+The market breadth was negative.
+On the BSE, 1065 shares rose and 1431 shares fell.
+A total of 168 shares were unchanged.

-Foreign portfolio investors (FPIs) bought shares worth Rs 1,234.15 crore, while domestic institutional investors (DIIs), were net sellers to the tune of Rs 1,048.55 crore in the Indian equity market on 15 February 2021, provisional data showed.

 COVID-19 Update: